 IoTree – The Proposed System

-IoTree is a smart solution for bridging the gap of understanding that a typical plantsman has regarding plantation i.e. what needs to be planted in an area and when.
+IoTree is a smart solution for bridging the gap of understanding that a typical plant owner or gardener has regarding plantation i.e. what needs to be planted in an area and when.
 This solution works by recommending the right plant which is the best choice for the betterment of the environment of that particular locale.
 This can be implemented with the development of a unit which captures the environmental condition in terms of certain parameters; therefore a hardware unit is made to carry out this task as depicted in fig.1.
 Right after the plantation of plants, the system also generates alerts for maintenance.
+This will be carried out by means of number of sensors deployed there to assess real time values.
+Data collected from these sensors will be combined in order to make decision for right choice of plant.
+Similar approach will be taken to monitor the plant i.e. on the basis of gathered data, timely notifications will be generated to let the user know what plants need at that moment.

 The system also ensures that the plants suggested are in the approach of users by providing the e-commerce of seeds.